LJDJGC/Learning-log/README.md

 Reflection

 Today’s study combined practical UI skills with algorithm problem-solving.
 Understanding CSS units improved my ability to write responsive layouts, while the encode/decode exercise strengthened string manipulation and parsing skills.
 Both areas support my long-term goal of becoming a strong software engineer with solid fundamentals.

+## 2025/11/18 Night

+Learning Log - November 18, 2025 (Night Session)
+Course Progress
+Continued studying The Odin Project's Intermediate HTML and CSS Course What I Studied

+Progressed through the Intermediate HTML and CSS course materials Read up to a certain point in the curriculum at　intermediate html and css Took a quick read-through approach with plans for deeper review later

+Study Strategy

+Initial approach: Quick reading to get an overview of the concepts Planned review method: Active recall sessions scheduled for weekends This two-phase approach allows for initial exposure followed by deeper retention through active recall practice

+Next Steps

+Continue with the remaining sections of the Intermediate HTML and CSS course Implement active recall review sessions on upcoming weekends to reinforce learned concepts Practice applying the HTML and CSS techniques covered in the course

+Study Method: Quick reading + Active recall review
+Course: The Odin Project - Intermediate HTML and CSS
+Date: November 18, 2025 (Night)